Still so Cruel after all these years

 Sarah Michelle Gellar (Kathryn Merteuil)

-THEN: As she battled the supernatural in cult favorite Buffy the Vampire Slayer, Sarah Michelle Gellar gave the dark side a shot as the vengeful Kathryn Merteuil in Cruel Intentions.
-Prior to the film, she’d made a handful of TV cameos—most notably as Sydney Orion Rutledge on Swans Crossing—before breaking big on the silver screen in 1997’s I Know What You Did Last Summer.
+THEN: As she battled the supernatural in cult favorite Buffy the Vampire Slayer, Sarah Michelle Gellar also gave the dark side a shot as the vengeful Kathryn Merteuil in Cruel Intentions.
+Prior to the film, she’d made a handful of TV cameos — most notably as Sydney Orion Rutledge on Swans Crossing — before breaking big on the silver screen in 1997’s I Know What You Did Last Summer.

 NOW: Aside from her eight-year run on Buffy, Gellar went on to expand her résumé with a variety of roles.
 She picked up a Daytime Emmy Award for her two-year stint as Kendall Hart on All My Children, and appeared in a string of movies throughout the early 2000s, including Scooby Doo (2002), The Grudge (2004), Southland Tales (2006), and The Air I Breathe (2007).
 She switched back to TV in 2011 with a starring part in Ringer and, later, The Crazy Ones.
-Over the years, she’s also supplied voiceovers for the likes of American Dad!, Robot Chicken, The Simpsons, and Star Wars Rebels.
+Over the years, she’s also supplied voice-overs for the likes of American Dad, Robot Chicken, The Simpsons, and Star Wars Rebels.
+She’s currently set to star in and produce a limited-series adaptation of Alice Feeney’s Sometimes I Lie.

 Ryan Phillippe (Sebastian Valmont)